 Tips for Traveling on Long Road Trips with Cats

 Traveling with cats can be like traveling with small children – except cats cannot even open their mouths and tell you what they want or need.
 Because of this, a road trip with cats requires some planning and preparation.
-In order to make sure you do everything you can to keep your kitties comfortable, check out these tips for how to travel with cats in a car long distance:
+In order to make sure you do everything you can to keep your kitties comfortable, check out these tips for how to travel with cats in a car or RV long distance:

 #1 In Case of Emergency

 Make sure you have all information up to date and available in case of an emergency.
 Have your cats microchipped, and bring pictures of them, medical records, phone numbers, and information about any special needs.
-You attach this information right to their crates.#2 Reduce Chances of Escape
+You attach this information right to their crates.

 Cats can be extremely fast, especially if they are panicked, and families have lost kitties before because a scared cat bolted on a long trip.
-Many people keep their cats in crates for an entire trip, but if you choose to let yours roam free at any point, do it with the doors shut and locked and the windows open no more than an inch, and make sure they are securely in a crate anytime you decide to get out of the car.#3 Arrangements for Cats in Cars for a Long Trip
+Many people keep their cats in crates for an entire trip, but if you choose to let yours roam free at any point, do it with the doors shut and locked and the windows open no more than an inch, and make sure they are securely in a crate anytime you decide to get out of the car.

 There are many different ways to set up your car when transporting cats.
 Some pet owners are comfortable letting their cats have the run of the backseat, maybe draping a blanket over the seats like a cave or using a cat hammock, but most transport cats in crates.
-Here are a few different types of crates to consider:- Large, soft-sided dog crates
+Here are a few different types of crates to consider:

 - A playpen in the back of a large car with seats down